Nomeyho/dofus-encyclopedia/README.md

 # Dofus items
-> A cross-platform mobile application to browser items et sets from the Dofus MMORPG.
+> A cross-platform mobile application allowing to browser items et sets from the Dofus MMORPG.

 ## Development